aydans-engnr/aydans-engnr/README.md

 # Aydan S
 **```ML Scientist```**

+I'm a research-oriented ML Scientist with a specialization in predictive mathematical modeling.
+I'm passionate about safe, sustainable, and accurate AI that positively impacts society.

 <!--
 **aydans-engnr/aydans-engnr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.